cloudkitects/Stellar.DAL/README.md

 The remote database fixture tests are tied to specific Azure subscription and Azure SQL Server and will fail.
 Besides installing the latest `Az.Accounts` PowerShell module, issuing an `az login` and selecting the right subscription, currently a subscription admin or owner has to add a firewall rule.

 We're considering adding a broad rule or creating a private endpoint, but please consider excluding them with a trait or using (or setting up) your own Azure subscription and tests in the meantime.
 Read other sections regarding procuring a managed identity.

+Tests are likely to fail initially for serverless databases.
+Consider increasing the timeout or rerunning them with timeout exceptions.